Give Your Boss Confidence With a Risk Management Plan

 When you're working in risky situations, you need the right kit.
 Like a hiker with a backpack of rope and crampons, you need the tools to deal with project risk too.

 You can boost your manager’s confidence in your project with a risk management plan.
-A simple 5-step process can hugely transform how your boss sees your project (and you).
+A simple five-step process can hugely transform how your boss sees your project (and you).

 What Is Risk Management in Project Management?